Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Implementation Considerations

-Luckily, there is a simple procedure to generate distinct integers ( for level-2 partitioning) with only an even number of parts or an odd number of parts that is hardware compatible as well.
-This procedure is illustrated in Algorithm \ref{alg:dist_parts}.
-An example for integer partitioning of $w=18$ into $t=4$ distinct parts is illustrated in Fig. \ref{fig:ex_k_parts_distinct}.
+In this section, we propose a hardware-compatible procedure illustrated in Algorithm \ref{alg:dist_parts} to efficiently perform the first and second levels of weight partitioning with the required number of parts.
+An example of integer partitioning of $w=18$ into $t=4$ distinct parts is illustrated in Fig. \ref{fig:ex_k_parts_distinct}.
 We use this example along with Algorithm \ref{alg:dist_parts} to explain the procedure.

-The procedure for every integer $w=w_L^{(j)},j\in[1,p]$ starts with an initial sequence $\bp$ of $t$ elements as shown below:

-This initialization is performed in lines 2-3 of Algorithm \ref{alg:dist_parts}.
+The procedure for every integer $w=w_L^{(j)},j\in[1,p]$ starts with an initial sequence $\bp$ of $t$ elements as performed in lines 2-3 of Algorithm \ref{alg:dist_parts}.
 Before the generation of the next sequence of integer parts, we check to see which of the following two operations should be sought. \begin{enumerate} \item Increment-and-decrement: If we have $p[t-2]+1 < p[t-1]-1$, we keep the sub-sequence $p[0],p[1],\dots,p[t-3]$ while incrementing $p[t-2]=p[t-2]+1$ and decrementing $p[t-1]=p[t-1]-1$.
 These operations are performed in the last two parts in white cells, circled by blue dashed lines in Fig. \ref{fig:ex_k_parts_distinct} except for the first sequence in the circle that plays the role of the basis for these operations.
 As long as $i=1$ in for loop in lines 12-23 in Algorithm \ref{alg:dist_parts}, this operation continues to generate new sequences.
 Resuming this loop is performed by line 21.
 Note that the assignment in line 14 of Algorithm \ref{alg:dist_parts} is the general form for any $i$.
 For instance, we can get line 12 by substituting $i=1$ in line 14.
 Here, we showed them separately because we predominantly have $i=1$.

 \item Re-initialization: If we have $p[t-2]+1 \geq p[t-1]-1$, we would have non-distinct parts in the sequence in the case of equality or repeated sequence when inequality holds.
 Hence, we need to change the other parts, i.e., $p[t-1-i],t-1\leq i\leq 2$.
 The extent of change is determined by some $i>1$ such that the condition in line 15 is met.